d4v1-sudo/IP-geolocation-tool/README.md

 - MaxMind GeoLite2 City and ASN databases (`GeoLite2-City.mmdb`, `GeoLite2-ASN.mmdb`)

 ### Usage
 1. Download
+    - Visit the GitHub repository page at [https://github.com/d4v1-sudo/geo-ip](https://github.com/d4v1-sudo/geo-ip.git).
+    - Click the "Code" button and select "Download ZIP" to download the repository as a ZIP file.
+    - Extract the contents of the ZIP file to your local machine.

-1. Run the script on terminal (linux) or cmd (windows)
+2. Run the script on terminal (linux) or cmd (windows)
     ```python3 geo-ip.py```
     or
     ```python3 all.py```
-2. Enter the IP address you want to look up when prompted.
+3. Enter the IP address you want to look up when prompted.

 ### Output
 The script will provide the following information if the IP address is found: